Kyriosity/read-write/README+/pencraft/README+/quotes/README+/inspirational.md

 #### Bottom line

-> **Commit a few bugs, they call you a failure.
-Deliver a million and you're a Founder.**
+> **Commit a few bugs, and they call you a failure.
+Release a million and you're a Founder.**

 \_________________________________</details>